occrg/Natural-Language-Processing-in-IP-HR-Law/README.md

 ## Progress
 * Python script made to convert PDFs to TXT files.
-* Python script made to clean data and count words.
+* Python script made to give word count of all words in TXTs folders separately and together

 ## Preparation
 * Install Python.